TransLink (British Columbia): Implementation and alterations

-Transit
+Transit services

 Buses

 Buses in Metro Vancouver are operated by three companies.
 Coast Mountain Bus Company operates regular transit buses, generally powered by diesel or natural gas, in most of the region's municipalities, in addition to trolley buses, primarily within the city of Vancouver.
 The District Municipality of West Vancouver operates the Blue Bus system serving West Vancouver and Lions Bay.
-First Transit is contracted by TransLink to operate nine community shuttle bus routes in Langley and on Bowen Island.
+Transdev is contracted by TransLink to operate nine community shuttle bus routes in Langley and on Bowen Island, in addition to operating all HandyDART services in Metro Vancouver.
 The schedules, fares, and routes of these services are integrated with other transit services operated by TransLink.

 Within the city of Vancouver, buses generally run on a grid system, with most trolley bus routes operating radially out of downtown and along north–south arteries, and most diesel buses providing east–west crosstown service, with the University of British Columbia (UBC) as their western terminus.
 Outside the city of Vancouver, most buses operate on a hub-and-spoke system along feeder routes that connect with SkyTrain, SeaBus, West Coast Express, or other regional centres.

-Five high-capacity, high-frequency RapidBus express routes use mostly 18.3 m articulated buses, rounding out the regional public transportation backbone provided by SkyTrain, SeaBus, and West Coast Express.
+Six high-capacity, high-frequency RapidBus express routes use mostly 18.3 m articulated buses, rounding out the regional public transportation backbone provided by SkyTrain, SeaBus, and West Coast Express.

 Electric trolley buses operate on major routes in the city of Vancouver, with one route extending to neighbouring Burnaby.
 Most trolley bus routes operate in a north–south direction.
 Trolley buses receive electricity from a network of overhead wires.
 In the fall of 2006, TransLink introduced a new generation of electric trolley buses, replacing the old models built in the early 1980s.
 The new trolley buses have low floors and are fully wheelchair accessible.